So, your retirement plan is to live on your Social Security benefits? It might work. Much depends on the size of your checks and your lifestyle.

 Many Medicare plans include access to the popular Silver Sneakers fitness program.
 Membership is free for eligible seniors 65 and up (check eligibility here).
 The program covers free gym memberships and includes on-demand and scheduled streaming classes in cardio fitness, balance, flexibility, strength yoga and weights.

-If your plan doesn’t include membership, look into changing your Medicare plan for one that includes it.
-In 2021, for example, 96% of Medicare Advantage plans will include a fitness benefit.
+If your plan doesn’t include a gym membership, look into changing your Medicare plan for one that does.
+In 2023, for example, 99% of Medicare Advantage plans include a fitness benefit.
 Be careful, though, to understand the rules when switching to a Medicare Advantage plan from Original Medicare.